 Why should you convert contractors to employees using EOR?

 - Increased control and flexibility: Converting independent contractors to employees through an EOR demonstrates that you’re invested.
 As an employer, you can have more control and flexibility over the work that is being performed, and the timing and methods used to perform the work, providing the company with greater flexibility in staffing and meeting business needs.

 - Reduced PE and other legal risks: If your independent contractors are working solely for you, while you dictate schedules and are making sales, they expose you to the risk of permanent establishment.
-Converting independent contractors to employees can reduce the risk of potential legal issues related to employment status, including worker misclassification, and tax and labor law violations.
+Converting independent contractors into employees can reduce the compliance risks related to employment status, worker misclassification, and tax and labor law violations.

 - Enhances company culture and HR policies: It helps you strengthen recruiting efforts and boost corporate culture by creating HR policies that provide the opportunity for independent contractors to become employees.
-These will help in amplifying the company’s positive reputation and strengthen talent recruitment and retention strategies.
+These will help amplify the company’s positive reputation and strengthen talent recruitment and retention strategies.

 - Greater loyalty and commitment: Employees often have a greater sense of loyalty and commitment to the company than contractors who may be working for multiple clients simultaneously.

 - Ease of converting with EOR: For testing out the method of working with a remote team in India, it is not necessary to form a subsidiary company.
 EOR service providers act as legal employers and smoothen the transition for you as well as your employees.